In today’s digital world, your company’s website serves as the cornerstone of all of your marketing efforts.

 Blogs and other types of articles are great, and they should be a key component of your content strategy but adding additional types of content helps improve the user experience on your site.
-It also helps keep visitors around longer, thus reducing your bounce rate and increasing time on page.
+It also helps keep visitors around longer, thus reducing your bounce rate and increasing time on the page.

 So, engage your readers beyond the text on your pages and create content that takes their visit to a new level.

-Creating great content takes time, resources and money.
+Creating great content takes time, resources, and money.
 As such, it’s critical that you have a plan in place to promote the content you create and get it in front of the right people.
 People in your target audience.

 SEO should be an important component of each piece of content you create.
 SEO is an absolutely monster-sized subject with too many considerations to note here, but I recommend visiting our SEO section for some great advice to help boost your site in search.

 In addition to content creation and SEO, try the following tactics to grab attention and bring more visitors to your site.